digital-work-lab/open-source-project/index.md

 # The Open Source Project

+**TODO : Infos on topic and process (making an impact/contributing to an open source project)**

+TODO : no registration required.

 ## Week 1: April 15-21

 | No. | Session | Date and Location | Slides |